 What is the High Performance Centre?

 The High Performance Centre (HPC) is the focal point of the complex featuring a 4,000 square foot strength and conditioning gym, a 5,000 square foot gymnastics hall, recovery and regeneration rooms, change rooms with shower facilities, a testing room, rental offices and a 1300 sq. ft. multi purpose room.
 The building is fully accessible, including features such as accessible washrooms/showers and an elevator enabling access to the 2nd floor.
-The strength and conditioning gym is operated by one of Whistler Sport legacies partners, Canadian Sport Centre Pacific (CSC Pacific).
-CSC Pacific, in partnership with the national network of Canadian Sport Centres and BC network of PacificSport Centres, delivers sport performance programs to help athletes and coaches win medals for Canada.
-Whistler is one of the CSC Pacific's three campuses where the organization works in support of our national and provincial sport partners to create a stronger system for the development of athletes, coaches, integrated support teams and sport performance facilities.
+The strength and conditioning gym is operated by one of Whistler Sport legacies partners, Canadian Sport Institute Pacific (CSI Pacific).
+CSI Pacific, in partnership with the national network of Canadian Sport Institutes and BC network of PacificSport Centres, delivers sport performance programs to help athletes and coaches win medals for Canada.
+Whistler is one of the CSI Pacific's three campuses where the organization works in support of our national and provincial sport partners to create a stronger system for the development of athletes, coaches, integrated support teams and sport performance facilities.

 The following athletes and teams can access the strength and conditioning gym for no charge:

-• CSC Pacific carded provincial and national team athletes
+• CSI Pacific carded provincial and national team athletes

-• Sport Canada carded (other CSC carded) athletes from across Canada
+• Sport Canada carded (other CSI carded) athletes from across Canada

 • National Teams and Provincial teams (targeted summer and winter sports) from across Canada for training camps and/or competitions